 Monday-Friday 10 AM to 6 PM; Saturday 9 AM to 6 PM; Sunday 1 PM to 6 PM

-Plan for an all day experience.
+Plan for an all day experience to see the Creation Museum.
 If you have smaller kids and know you won’t make it all the way through, I suggest you come after lunch for fewer crowds.
+There is a lot to see here including more fabulous presentations and movies than you will have time to see.
+Expect to leave some parts for your next visit.

 General Admission Ticket

-While you can purchase tickets online and show them digtally, the line for buying tickets was actually shorter.
+While you can purchase tickets online and show them digitally, the line for buying tickets was actually shorter the day we were there.
 This might save time on a very busy day.
+These tickets don’t include the cost of parking.

 - Creation Museum – Two floors including the Walk through Biblical History, Insectorium, Dino Den